-BioShai Ltd. is commercializing PDx™, the first blood test for diagnosing Parkinson’s disease (PD).
-PDx increases diagnostic certainty without waiting for worsening symptoms.
-BioShai gains value from a management team that has expertise in developing and commercializing diagnostic lab tests.
-BioShai is proud to have received a grant award from the Michael J. Fox Foundation (MJFF) for Parkinson’s Research for validating the PDx assay on samples from the MJFF-led Parkinson’s Progression Markers Initiative (PPMI) study.
+BioShai Ltd. is commercializing PDx-pro™ and PDx™, the first blood tests for the prognosis and diagnosis of Parkinson’s disease (PD).
+BioShai gains value from proprietary platform technology and management team that has expertise in developing and commercializing prognostic/diagnostic lab tests.
+BioShai is proud to have received a grant award from the Michael J. Fox Foundation (MJFF) for Parkinson’s Research for studying the PDx marker on the Parkinson’s Progression Markers Initiative (PPMI) study.

 Accurate and early diagnosis of PD is a prerequisite for early intervention by way of treatment, change in life style and patient counselling leading to reduced hospital admissions and symptom severity, delay of disease progression and improvement of patient quality of life.